 Applicants refused a place at the school have the right of appeal.
-Appeals are heard by an independent appeals panel arranged by the Local Authority on behalf of the Governing Board.
-Further details and a timeline can be found in the Local Authority's Co-ordinated Admissions Scheme.
-Applicants will be able to appeal once for a place at a given school in any one school year.
-Applicants can only appeal again for a place in the same school within the same academic year if there has been a significant and material change in the circumstances of the parent/ carer, child or school (e.g. a change of address into a school's designated area).
+Appeals are heard by an independent appeals panel arranged by the Local Authority on behalf of the Governing Body.
+Applicants will be able to appeal once for a place at a given school in any one school year unless any significant new information becomes available which was not available at the original hearing.
 Details of how to appeal will be sent with any letter refusing a place and the timetable for appeals will be available on the Council's website.